 Mary ran a literary site about the Beat Generation beginning in 1997.
 The site is resurrected here.
 During her time at the site, she developed online photo galleries for photographers Larry Keenan and Gordon Ball.

 Mary, a high school runner, took up running again in late 2014 after getting an ablation to fix a nearly life-long disorder called supraventricular tachycardia.
 This cure prompted Mary to get back into running.
 You can read her running blog here.
 She loves the outdoors and likes trail running, hiking, and camping.
 She also enjoys writing, reading, gardening, and photography.
-A fan of water, she has surfed in the past (but not for years) and enjoys swimming and boogie-boarding.
+A fan of water, she has surfed in the past (but not for years) and enjoys swimming, boogie-boarding, canoeing, and rafting.